 You know what would make it easier?
 Booking through a local agency like Nordic Visitor.
 We offer a selection of self-drive packages that are customisable to your preferences and tastes.

-And when you book through us, your package includes the car rental with collision damage waiver, a GPS, unlimited in-car Wi-Fi, and a hand-marked map of your route.
+And when you book through us, your package includes the car rental with collision damage waiver, unlimited in-car Wi-Fi, and a hand-marked map of your route.
 You also get two named drivers on the insurance policy so you can share the driving with a travel companion.

 What’s more, our Iceland experts are based in Reykjavík and know the country inside out.
 They’ll help you see Iceland in the best possible way!